Previously known as the Washington Senators (1961-1971)

 There were few on-field highlights for the team during the decade.
 Bobby Valentine made his mangerial debut for the Rangers in 1985.
 The club had some star players also during this time including Pete O'Brien, Buddy Bell, Gary Ward, Larry Parrish, Charlie Hough, Bobby Witt, Frank Tanana, Dave Schmidt, Mitch Williams and Rick Honeycutt.

 At the start of the 1990s, the Rangers struggled.
 The big-name moves made before the 1990 season did not pan out immediately.
 Julio Franco won a batting title in 1991, but was injured for almost all of 1992 and left as a free agent after that season.
 Rafael Palmeiro played well during his first stint with the Rangers but really blossomed once he went to the Baltimore Orioles as a free agent after the 1993 season.
 Moyer would struggle in Texas but later find sucess as a member of the Seattle Mariners.
 In 1992, the club traded away three of its own homegrown players for one of the biggest names in baseball.
 The team sent Sierra, Witt and Russell to the Oakland A's for Jose Canseco.
 Unfortunatly Canseco's most memorable moment in Texas was having a ball bounce off his head and over the wall for a home run.
-Another memorable moment for Canseco came when he was injured because then-manager Kevin Kennedy allowed him to fulfill his life-long dream of pitching during a major-league game.
+Another memorable moment for Canseco came when he was injured because then-manager Kevin Kennedy allowed him to fulfill his life-long dream of pitching during a major league game and he manged to hurt his arm.
 Ryan was the one bright spot of the early 1990s for the Rangers.
 He threw his sixth and seventh no-hitters, won his 300th game, and recorded his 5,000th strikeout as a Ranger.
 In 1999, he was enshrined in the Hall of Fame as a Ranger despite spending more time as member of both the California Angels and Houston Astros.

-Shortly after the Bush and Rose ownership group took over, they appointed Tom Schieffer to pilot a project tom build a new ballpark for the team.
+Shortly after the Bush and Rose ownership group took over, they appointed Tom Schieffer to pilot a project to build a new ballpark for the team.
 Schieffer reached a deal with the city of Arlington, TX and had it ratified by voters through a referendum.
 In 1994, the new stadium, called the Ballpark in Arlington, later renamed "Ameriquest Field", opened to rave reviews.
 This coincided with a rebirth of the Rangers.
 Led by young stars like Juan Gonzalez, Ivan Rodriguez, Dean Palmer, Rusty Greer, Roger Pavlik, Rick Helling and Darren Oliver, the club began a playoff push.
 This group of youngsters was supported by veterans like Will Clark, Mark McLemore, Ken Hill, John Burkett and Mickey Tettleton.
 Kennedy had the team in first place, but under .500 when the strike wiped out the 1994 season.
 That year, Bush was elected governor of Texas, and Schieffer, who had become team President in 1991, took over for him as General Partner.

 Johnny Oates was hired to manage the Rangers in 1995.
 After a bit of a struggle his first season, the team won its first division title in 1996.
 The Rangers also won their first-ever playoff game, beating the New York Yankees in Game 1 of the Division Series.
 But that one win would stand as the only post-season victory in Rangers history until the team's run to the World Series in 2010.
-Despite winning division titles in 1998 and 1999, the Rangers would neot advance out of the first round, being swept by the eventual World Series Champion New York Yankees each time.
+Despite winning division titles in 1998 and 1999, the Rangers would not advance out of the first round, being swept by the eventual World Series Champion New York Yankees both times.

 During their playoff years, the club acquired a number of stars to help the reach the postseason.
 1996 World Series MVP John Wetteland was signed just weeks after winning the series.
 Aaron Sele, Mike Morgan and Esteban Loaiza were all brought in to contribute to the starting rotation, with varying degrees of success.
 Darryl Hamilton, Tom Goodwin, Kevin Elster, Fernando Tatis and a returning Rafael Palmeiro helped keep the offensive juggernaut running.